ModellingWebLab/cellmlmanip/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)

-## Documentation and RELEEASE.md:
+## Documentation checklist
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 - [ ] I have updated all documentation in the code where necessary.
+- [ ] I have checked spelling in all (new) comments and documentation.
-- [ ] I have added a note to RELEASE.md if relevant (new feature or braking change).
+- [ ] I have added a note to RELEASE.md if relevant (new feature, breaking change, or notable bug fix).

 ## Testing
-- [X] Testing is done automatically and codecov shows test coverage
+- [x] Testing is done automatically and codecov shows test coverage
 - [ ] This cannot be tested automatically <!-- describe how it has been tested -->